-Our study results are supported by other studies in literature.
+Our study results are supported by other studies in the literature.
 Overall, it is observed that most of the parents think seeking dental treatment for their children is difficult situation to go through and according to pediatric dentists tell show do is widely employed in addition, physical restraints and use of technologies are used to control uncooperative behaviour [11].
-Practitioners felt that saliva and aerosols could be still a potential source of infection and continued practicing the use of antiseptic mouth rinses [12].
+Practitioners base on their knowledge and experience saliva and aerosols could be still a potential source of infection and continued practicing the use of antiseptic mouth rinses [12].

-Part 3: Shift In Treatment Protocols Post Covid-19: (Table 3)
+Part 3: Shift in Treatment Protocols Post COVID-19: (Table 3)

-The presence of parents in the operatory was preferred by half of the respondents in spite of covid protocols, stating the presence of third party only in case of an emergency, this suggests importance of parental presence during treatment.
+Presence of parents in the operatory was preferred by half of the respondents in spite of covid protocols, stating the presence of third party only in case of an emergency, this suggests importance of parental presence during treatment.

-The spread of COVID-19 was attributed highly to aerosols as per scientific literature and probably owing to this fact 40% of the respondents used preventive procedure as compared to air rotor procedures and close to 36% used extra oral radiographs in managing dental cases is still in practice.
+The spread of COVID-19 was attributed highly to aerosols as per scientific literature and probably owing to this fact 40% of the respondents used preventive procedure as compared to airotor procedures and close to 36% used extra oral radiographs in managing dental cases is still in practice.

-Continuing the same practices to avoid aerosol spray 50% respondents used Rubber dam for all aerosol procedures and the combined 85% of the practitioners used Atraumatic Restorative Treatment techniques regularly.
-Silver Diamine Fluoride was most preferred (88%) even to arrest Dental Caries as an alternative to avoid splatter using air rotor as a treatment option reinforces the effectiveness of caries reduction.
+Continuing on the same practices to avoid aerosol spray 50% respondents used Rubber dam for all aerosol procedures and the combined 85% of the practitioners used Atraumatic Restorative Treatment techniques regularly.
+Silver Diamine Fluoride was most preferred (88%) even to arrest Dental Caries as an alternative to avoid splatter using airotor as a treatment option reinforces the effectiveness of caries reduction.